The Aftermarket is e-Commerce

 - The differences between internal and external nomenclature

 An often-overlooked benefit of search on your e-commerce store is that you are collecting some feedback on every search query.
 Customers when conducting searches are telling you exactly what they are looking to buy.
 This feedback combined with other signals you are already capturing in your web analytics you can create a personalized experience.
 These personalized experiences are crucial to e-commerce.
 Historically, attempts at personalization are implemented through user segmentation by defining buyer or visitor persona.
 This approach fails in two key areas: 1.
 Scale and 2.
 Individualized experiences.
 Creating user personas is a time-consuming process that requires a great deal of effort to implement and maintain.
-In the end, you end up with broad user segmentation based on limited data and assumption.
+In the end, you end up with broad user segmentation based on limited data and assumptions.

 The Significance of Machine Learning in e-Commerce